KawalpreetDeol/SimpleTimerGui/README.md

 # SimpleTimerGui
-Contains a simple Timer GUI made using the Java Swing Library
+SimpleTimerGui is a GUI project made using the Java Swing Library

+The <source code/> as well as the TimerGUI application (Runable JAR File) is available

+minutesField.setText(Integer.toString(minuteCount));